© 2025 Ideastream Public Media

 Ideastream Public Media

-Instead, the city hired Police Executive Research Forum (PERF), which, according to the organization's website, is an independent research nonprofit that focuses on critical issues in policing.
-The city hopes to have final policy recommendations by the end of the first quarter of 2026.
+The city hired Police Executive Research Forum, which, according to the organization's website, is an independent research nonprofit that focuses on critical issues in policing.

 PERF will lead engagement efforts with officers, community members and stakeholders.
 The team will conduct a review of the police department's existing policies and procedures, and develop a list of recommendations and an implementation strategy.